sirjak/sirjak/README.md

 # Welcome to my GitHub page 👋

-I'm Sirja, a 2nd year IT engineering student, majoring in mobile development.
+I'm Sirja, a 2nd year IT engineering student for bachelor's degree.
 During my freetime I am a gamer :video_game:, hooker :yarn: (= a crocheter) and a reader 📖.

 ## I am...
 - 🎓 Studying mobile development @ Metropolia University of Applied Sciences